erdnapa/chia_helper_script/README.md

 -  rclone_example.conf

-Usage: rclone --config=rclone_example.conf config Please don't change the name for the rclone profile (gdrive_chia, gdrive_service0,...) because it will break all the scripts.
+Usage: rclone --config=rclone_example.conf config

+Don't change the name for the rclone profile (gdrive_chia, gdrive_service0,...) because it will break all the scripts.